rohitmusti/auto-diagram/README.md

 1. Clone the repository.
 2. Navigate to the root folder of the repository.
 3. Run `npm install` to install all necessary packages.
-4. Review the `/JSONS/` folder to see the different pre-set JSON options.
+4. Review the `./JSONS/` folder to see the different pre-set JSON files or add your own custom file there.
 5. Run `python commandline.py` to create screenshot.
-6. Visit `localhost:3000` before ending the script to take the screenshot.
-7. After visiting localhost:3000, run `CTRL + C` to end the script.
-8. Run `python cleanup.py` to shutdown the servers.
+6. Run `python cleanup.py` to shutdown the servers.

 ### Modifying the Info-Graphic
 1. Navigate to the root folder.
 2. Run `$ npm install` to install the dependencies.